Locchuong96/machine-learning/mottos/readme.md

     SECOND: find the ebooks, read the contents, summaries,recomments first, then choice the best ebook, skim the basic thing you knew, find something deeper and new
     THIRD: go to some professional place as blog,github and read the other code (you have to get through these pain)

+### 9.7.22

+    Life give you pressures, what you get stronger, they give greater pressures